adisa404/dragon-stack-react-node-postgres/README.md

 - using the existing method fetchGeneration() and calling fetchNextGeneration() recursivley
 - next generation is calculated differentley in the backend so we caluclate the delay with the help of the expiration

+# componentWillUnmount

+- place to get rid of timers
+  we can use clearTimeout(); or reference a certain timeout